VanOvermeire/rusty-cdk/README.md

 - SNS
 - SQS

-In other words, you can definitely create serverless applications with this library.
+In other words, you can create serverless applications with this library.

 To be added at some point:
 - Appsync
 - Athena
-- Cloudwatch (besides logs)
+- Cloudwatch (-logs)
 - CodeBuild
 - CodePipeline
 - DocumentDB